hughec1329/242_ebcs/README.md

 - big project but good to get into it.

 ### classification  methods
-- he favour simple - decicion trees, PCA, LDA.
+- he favour simple - decicion trees, PCA, LDA, clustering, KNN.

 ### variable creation - acwuire image then convert to list of variables for modelling.
 - need to get points, then establish angles between them